gortonator/bsds-6650/assignments-2022/Assignment-2.md

 This assignment builds on assignment 1.
 Your client won't change (unless it has a bug in it!) beyond tuning thread pool counts to optimize throughput.

-You will implement processing logic in your server and post the result to a queue for subsequent consumption and processing.
+You will implement simple business logic in your server and post the result to a queue for subsequent consumption and processing.

 ## Step 1 - Implement the Server